piouson/kubernetes-bootcamp/README.md

 ### Network policies

-In Kubernetes, Pods can always communicate through namespaces.
-All traffics are allowed until you have a [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
+There are two kinds of Pod isolation: isolation for egress (outbound), and isolation for ingress (inbound).
+By default, all ingress and egress traffic is allowed to and from pods in a namespace, until you have a [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) in that namespace.

-Network policies are implemented by the [network plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).
-This requires a networking solution which supports NetworkPolicy, otherwise, will have no effect.
-Network policies are additive.
+Network policies are implemented by a [_network plugin_](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).
+A _NetworkPolicy_ will have no effect if a _network plugin_ that supports _NetworkPolicy_ is not installed in the cluster.

-Minikube needs to be started with the `--cni=calico` flag to use the Calico network plugin.

-> The Calico plugin conflicts with Ingress and thus should be disabled after this lab.
+There are [three different identifiers](https://kubernetes.io/docs/concepts/services-networking/network-policies/#behavior-of-to-and-from-selectors) that controls entities that a Pod can communicate with:

+- `podSelector`: selects pods within the _NetworkPolicy_ namespace allowed for ingress/egress using _selector_ matching (note: a pod cannot block itself)
+- `namespaceSelector`: selects all pods in specific namespaces allowed for ingress/egress using _selector_ matching
+- `ipBlock`: selects IP CIDR ranges (cluster-external IPs) allowed for ingress/egress (note: node traffic is always allowed - not for CKAD)

 ```sh
 minikube stop